fraro01/Romucci/README.md

 # Romucci
-Repository for the Romucci website
+Repository for the Romucci website.
+It is directly linked in sync with Netlify